czbiohub-sf/nf-predictorthologs/docs/usage.md

   * `--translate_peptide_molecule hp`
   * `--translate_peptide_ksize 45`

 ### Proteomes for searching

 #### `--refseq_release` (using NCBI RefSeq)

 There are 31 different species supported in the iGenomes references.
 To run the pipeline, you must specify which to use with the `--genome` flag.

-Common proteomes that are supported are:

-valid terms from ftp://ftp.ncbi.nlm.nih.gov/refseq/release/
+Common proteomes that are supported are valid terms from [NCBI RefSeq Releases](ftp://ftp.ncbi.nlm.nih.gov/refseq/release/).
-// e.g. "complete", "archea", "plasmid", "protozoa", "viral", "vertebrate_mammalian"

 We recommend using the narrowest group for your particular search of interest.
 E.g. if you are searching within mammals, use the "vertebrate_mammalian" group

 * RefSeq Complete
   * `--refseq_release complete`